AUGCO: Augmentation Consistency-guided Self-training for Source-free Domain Adaptive Semantic Segmentation: : Augmentation Consistency-guided Self-Training

 \subsubsection{Measuring Reliability}

 \textbf{Pixel-level predictive consistency.} First, we measure pixel-level consistency between the model's aligned predictions $\Va$ and $\Vb$, and mark pixels with identical predictions ($\Va_{ij} == \Vb_{ij}$) across the two views as ``consistent'' and those with different predicted labels as ``inconsistent''.
 We note that while invariance across augmented views has been used extensively in prior work, particularly in recent work on semi-~\cite{sajjadi2016regularization,berthelot2019mixmatch,xie2020unsupervised,sohn2020fixmatch} and self-supervised ~\cite{chen2020simple,he2020momentum,xie2020propagate} learning, we instead propose using such predictive consistency to \emph{detect} reliable predictions on which to self-train.
-In Sec.~\ref{sec:experiments} we empirically demonstrate that such consistency is indeed a reliable proxy for correctness. \textbf{ Class-conditioned confidence thresholding.} In addition to predictive consistency, we also aim to capture a notion of the intrinsic model confidence.
+In Sec.~\ref{sec:experiments} we empirically demonstrate that such consistency is indeed a reliable proxy for correctness.

+\textbf{ Class-conditioned confidence thresholding.} In addition to predictive consistency, we also aim to capture a notion of the intrinsic model confidence.
 Ideally, the instances on which the model is highly confident should be trusted as reliable.
 However, a single static threshold will be inadequate for this goal since output probability distributions differ by category~\cite{zou2019confidence}.
 Therefore, we compute a per-category empirical range to choose an adaptive per-category confidence threshold.
 Given a batch, we gather all output probabilities and select a confidence threshold per category, $t_c \in \mathbb{R}$, corresponding to the top K-th percentile (K=50 in our experiments) of observed confidence values for category $c$.
-We consider an output prediction to be high confidence if its max score is greater than the corresonding category threshold: $\max \outputProb_{ij} > t_{\argmax \outputProb_{ij}}$.
+We consider an output prediction to be high confidence if its top score is greater than the corresonding category threshold: $\max \outputProb_{ij} > t_{\argmax \outputProb_{ij}}$.
 Confidence thresholding is performed over the second view, $\Vb$, as we later opt to self-train on this view.
-In this manner, we are able to incorporate class-conditioned model confidence into our selection strategy.

 Overall, for a pixel, $\imgInput_{ij}$, with per-view probabilistic and categorical predictions, $\outputProb, \Va$ and $\tilde{\outputProb},\Vb$, we define a binary reliability value, $r_{ij}$, in the following way: